keptenkurk/Mobotix-tools/README.md

 Find more info on the very extensive Mobotix HTTP API at https://community.mobotix.com/t/getting-started-with-the-http-api/52 or in the help of the camera: http://<ip_address_for_the_camera>/help/help at to bottom of that page
+NOTE: for windows users it might be necessary to supply the api string in quotes like -a "/control/rcontrol?...etc"